• Skip to primary navigation

 I had asked for a crib ahead of time, and the Andaz put the cutest little crib in our room.
 It was put perfectly out of the way but also in a convenient spot, which I appreciated.
 We always travel with our own crib sheets, so I put that on for E and she had a cozy spot for the weekend.

-The room we got was much bigger than any hotel room I’ve ever had in NYC – we even had a little table where we could eat take out when Eleanor fell asleep early!
+The room we got was much bigger than any hotel room I’ve ever had in NYC – we even had a little table where we could eat take out when E fell asleep early!
 Traveling with an infant can be tough sometimes, especially when they are DONE and you have to get back to the hotel and let them sleep.
 But having an actual place to eat food was really nice.
 In the past, we’ve just sat on the bed or in the armchairs provided to eat takeout.
 In a small hotel room, though, you’re hovering over your child’s pack n play and trying not to drop food on them (hah)… but that wasn’t the case here!

 The Andaz Wall Street is pet-friendly, too, which meant that Sprout could stay with us (rather than go stay in my sister’s apartment for the time we were there).
 He is pretty attached to me, so he likes being able to see me at all times.